thuml/Large-Time-Series-Model/README.md

 print(output.shape)
 ```

+More usage examples are provided [here](./examples/).
+See our [HuggingFace](https://huggingface.co/collections/thuml/time-series-foundation-models-67c80ace73299239b651d954) for more information.

 ## Model Adaption

 * For developers interested in **fine-tuning large time-series models or pre-training on customized datasets**, please use [OpenLTM](https://github.com/thuml/OpenLTM), including code scripts and checkpoint of various models.